scottsus/Perpetual/README.md

     huggingface-cli lfs-enable-largefiles .
     ```
 3. Huggingface Credentials
-    - Same way to authenticate yourself in GitHub.
-    - An extra step to add key to agent:
+    - Same way to authenticate yourself in GitHub with an extra step to add the key to agent:
         ```
+        ssh-keygen -t ed25519 -C "scottsus@usc.edu"
+        eval "$(ssh-agent -s)"
         ssh-add ~/.ssh/{KEY}
         ```
         You have `id_ed25519` and `id_ed25519.pub` -- make sure to select the PRIVATE KEY, the one WITHOUT the `.pub`